muratk5n/thirdwave/en/2022/10/grid-fuse.md

 Fast Chargers and Public Charging Networks

-Until now, we’ve mentioned little about other options available for charging our Tesla Model 3.
+Until now, we’ve mentioned little about other options available for charging [EV].
 However there are some.
 This growing network of “public chargers” is designed to take the place of local service stations.

 These “public chargers” are very high capacity units—typically over 80kW each.
 They connect directly to the DC batteries in the car instead of relying on the smaller AC charger located within the car itself.
-Typical charge times can be around 30 minutes to charge a Tesla Model 3 from 20% to 80%.
+Typical charge times can be around 30 minutes..

 Do the electrical maths.. and we quickly discover the nasty sting in the tail of these units!
 For Tesla’s fleet, there are two models